turingarena/turingarena/rust/turingarena/src/submission/README.md

-A library to represent the format of submission forms and actual submissions.
+Data-types for submission forms and submissions.